puppetlabs/bolt/documentation/experimental_features.md

 Bolt team attempts to make these changes painless by providing useful warnings around breaking behavior where possible.

+## Configuration policies and `bolt policy` subcommand

+This feature was introduced in [Bolt 3.21.0](https://github.com/puppetlabs/bolt/blob/main/CHANGELOG.md#bolt-321-2021-some-date).

+Configuration policies are public classes that can be assigned directly to one or more nodes via the Bolt command line.
+Policies are Puppet code (.pp files).

+Policies can be accessed through the `policy` subcommand, with `apply`, `new` and `show` options.
+The default location for a policy created through Bolt is `<Bolt project directory>/manifests/<policyname>.pp`.
+Bolt creates an empty class to fill in with the desired configuration.

+Once a policy is created it can be applied to targets via `bolt policy apply` and available policies can be listed via `bolt policy show`.`bolt policy apply` accepts a comma-separated list of policy names to apply, or a single policy name to apply to a list of one or more targets.

 ## `run_container` plan step

 This feature was introduced in [Bolt 3.5.0](https://github.com/puppetlabs/bolt/blob/main/CHANGELOG.md#bolt-350-2021-3-29).